ddehueck/Node-Login/README.md

 # Node-Login
-A login system using Node's bcrypt library
+A login system using Node's crypto library

 ## Installation